collective/Products.CompositePack/README.txt

     2.1.2

-    2.5 (need to uncomment the code in configure.zcml)
+    2.5 (need to uncomment the line in configure.zcml)

 Products required
 =================